Zao Zhi: Tuntian reforms

-In 196, Cao Cao got control of the Han Emperor Xian and moved the capital to Xuchang while Zao Zhi was now Inspector of the Guards of the Feathered Forest (羽林監) which placed him in charge of a corp of the Emperor's guards as part of Cao Cao surrounding the Emperor with his own loyalists.
-Cao Cao and his advisers discussed how to strengthen his position in the new capital, landless people, the consistent headache of famine and supply problems with Zao Zhi and close aide Han Hao the leading advocates for implementing a tuntian agricultural system.
-This was not a new idea, the Han had used the military agricultural colonies on their frontiers, while the warlords Tao Qian and northern warlord Gongsun Zan used such systems.
-But Zao Zhi and co were proposing a more systematic use of the system with a reach to far lower down the population than had been implemented in past agricultural colonies, a reform described by historian Victor Cunrui Xiong as of far-reaching significance.
-Cao Cao agreed and recently surrendered Yellow Turbans were put to the fields with the captured equipment.
+In 196, Cao Cao gained control of the Han Emperor Xian and moved the capital to Xuchang while Zao Zhi was now Inspector of the Guards of the Feathered Forest (羽林監) which placed him in charge of a corp of the Emperor's guards as part of Cao Cao surrounding the Emperor with his own loyalists.
+Cao Cao and his advisers discussed how to strengthen his position in the new capital, how to address the problem of landless people, and the consistent headache of famine and supply problems with Zao Zhi and close aide Han Hao the leading advocates for implementing a tuntian agricultural system.
+This was not a new idea, the Han had used the military agricultural colonies on their frontiers, while the warlords Tao Qian and northern warlord Gongsun Zan had used such systems.
+But Zao Zhi and co. were proposing a more comprehensive plan to include more of the population, especially those of lesser means, than had been implemented in prior agricultural colonies, a reform described by historian Victor Cunrui Xiong as of far-reaching significance.
+Cao Cao agreed and recently surrendered Yellow Turbans were put to the fields with captured equipment.

 However, there was discussion about how best to implement the agricultural reforms.
 Zao Zhi would argue for tax of produce from the land, with share-cropping part of his plans, as able to benefit when things went well while required to give grants of exemption in hard times for farmers.
 Others, with Hou Sheng (侯聲) the named lead figure, argued for a fixed tax for the leasing of oxen as kinder to tenants.
 Cao Cao consulted with lead adviser Xun Yu and eventually backed Zao Zhi, appointing Zao Zhi Commandant of Agricultural Colonies (屯田都尉) under the supervision of Cao Cao's logistical head Ren Jun.